 Hikers Delight Trail Challenge

-This is a challenging climb to Little Bald Knob in the heart of the proposed Shenandoah Mountain National Scenic Area.
-The trail climbs 2000’ in 3.2 miles to the summit.
-The hike takes about 2 hours to the top and another 1.5 hours to return with a 20-minute rest at the top.
-The group leaves at 8:00 a.m. from the Natural Chimneys Park Main Office or you can join up at the trail head at Camp Todd around 8:30.
-The group will return to Natural Chimneys by 1:30pm.
+This hike begins as an easy hike on Little Skidmore Trail just downstream from Todd Lake and then climbs 1500’ on Chestnut Ridge Trail to the intersection with Grooms Ridge Trail.
+This hike offers scenic views of the proposed Shenandoah Mountain National Scenic Area and other mountains to the south.
+The hike takes about 2 hours to the intersection and another 1.5 hours to return with a 20-minute rest at the top.
+The group leaves at 8:00 a.m. from the Natural Chimneys Park Main Office and will return to Natural Chimneys by 1:30pm.

 Grooms Ridge Hike – 3.4 miles